 This play is a reminder of the importance of passionate and sexy communication with someone you’ve known for your entire life, or even for just a short period of time.
 It’s also a reminder of the playfulness of letters, which can be initiated with present-day lovers.
 E-mail correspondence has taken over our lives, but it might be fun to consider writing an old-fashioned love letter to your beloved.

 Writing passionate or sexy letters is one of the many ways a couple can be romantic with one another.
 Sometimes it’s easier to jot down our feelings without being distracted by looking at the object of our affection.
-Receiving a passionate love letter allows us to more easily enter into the drama and emotions that are part of an intimate relationship.
+Receiving a passionate love letter allows us to more easily enter into the drama and emotion that are part of an intimate relationship.
 Every love letter is different and expresses feelings that are unique to the bond between lovers.

 The idea of passionate love letters has been around for centuries, but as a literary form, it probably began during the Renaissance period as a way to keep the embers hot even when lovers were not in close proximity to one another.
 Women in Victorian times often wrote love letters as a way of intimately expressing themselves to their suitors.

 Like the characters portrayed by Burnett and Dennehy, some lovers may not even have the opportunity to become intimate, and find that their relationship revolves around letter writing.
 This was also the case with writer and prophet Kahlil Gibran, who had a 27-year love-letter affair with a schoolteacher.

 Here are some tips for writing a sexy, passionate love letter: